 hot glue gun

-Take your garland and lay it around the wired wreath to measure how long it needs to be.
+Take your garland and lay it around the Advent wreath candle holder to measure how long it needs to be.
 Using wire cutters, snip the excess garland off.
 After fluffing the garland, position it around the wreath then use floral wire to attach it to the wreath.

 If your pinecones are attached to a wire like mine were, use your wire cutters to separate them and then secure them to various places around the wreath using a hot glue gun.